THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ### - Final Clover Release Version 1.1.0 (Clover supports macOS Catalina and below)
 ### - OpenCore Release Version 1.1.0 may be used with macOS Catalina and below.
 May have greater compatibility with older OS's and supports use of HeliPort with Intel WiFi.
 ### - EFI Release Version 1.3.1 is Recommended for macOS Catalina 10.15.3 and below.
-### - EFI Release Version 1.4.1 and above is Recommended for Catalina 10.15.4 and newer.
+### - EFI Release Version 1.4.1 and above is Recommended for Catalina 10.15.4 through Big Sur 11.3.x.
+### - EFI Release Version 1.7.0 and above is Recommended for Big Sur 11.3.0 and above, including Monterey 12.0.0 Beta 1

 ##